FaboBence/HackMarathon_MechaHU_1/README.md

 All emojis and questions can be customized in the *"HackMarathon1.py"* file.
 Discord even allows you to add your own custom emojis to the server, so you can make much more personalized options or commands.
 ## How to try

-Download the python files and run them on your pc.
+The online demo version of our bot is not available.
+If you want to try it, then create a discord bot at https://discord.com/developers/applications/ , download the python files and run them on your pc.

 ## Presentation